Corex.Accordion (Corex v0.1.0-alpha.33)

 • orientation (:string) - The orientation of the accordion.
 Defaults to "vertical".
 Must be one of "horizontal", or "vertical".

 • dir (:string) - The direction of the accordion.
-Defaults to "ltr".
-Must be one of "ltr", or "rtl".
+When nil, derived from document (html lang + config :rtl_locales).
+Defaults to nil.
+Must be one of nil, "ltr", or "rtl".

 • on_value_change (:string) - The server event name when the value change.
 Defaults to nil.